What is right paracentral disc protrusion?

-A right paracentral disc protrusion refers to an intervertebral disc that is bulging outside of its normal circumference.
-As the name implies, the protrusion (or bulge) is occurring on the right side of the patient’s body.
+A right paracentral disc protrusion refers to a spinal disc that is bulging outside of its normal circumference.
+As the name implies, the protrusion or bulge is occurring on the right side of the patient’s body.
 A disc protrusion involves one of the tough and pliable oval-shaped discs located between the vertebrae that has weakened and is pushing outward from its center.

 In cases of disc protrusions, however, the disc has not yet broken open and allowed its gel-like center to leak out into the spinal column.
-Because a right paracentral disc protrusion does invade the surrounding space, there is a chance that it may compresses other parts of the spine, such as the spinal nerves that are branching off the spinal cord.
+Because a right paracentral disc protrusion does invade the surrounding space, there is a chance that it may compress other parts of the spine, such as the spinal nerves that are branching off the spinal cord.

 A disc protrusion can be divided into two categories: